 Technology & Electronics

 This PEDCO Ultra Camera Tripod was a great find.
-It was cheap, it’s super lightweight and ideal for those all-important ‘advanced selfies’, however I think I only really used it a couple of times on my entire hike.
+It was cheap, it’s super lightweight and ideal for those all-important ‘advanced selfies’.
+I only really used it a couple of times on my entire hike.
 Saying that, I’d probably keep it handy in the future, just in case.

 I charged up my electronics (bar my camera) with the Anker PowerCore 20100.
 It’s a little on the heavy side but was well worth it.
 It didn’t run out of juice between towns on me once and I’d use it virtually every evening.

-I wore my Fitbit Charge 2 on the trail, primarily as a watch but also as a fun way of tracking my steps.
-Unfortunately, and to my dismay, it broke within less than 2 weeks of hiking (it was my own fault for being a bit too heavy handed).
+Not a necessary piece of Appalachian Trail gear, but I wore my Fitbit Charge 2 on the trail.
+It primarily functioned as a watch, but also as a fun way of tracking my steps.
+Unfortunately, and to my dismay, it broke within less than 2 weeks of hiking.
+It was my own fault for being a bit too heavy handed.

 Finally, we enter the miscellaneous section.
 I won’t bore you with toiletries and first aid, suffice to say they were minimal.